 Map of Columbia – Where is Columbia? – Columbia Map English – Columbia Maps for Tourist Photo Gallery

 Presbyterian missionaries from the United States, Australia and Canada began medical and teaching activities in the 1880s then founded a theological seminary (1901) in Pyongyang.
-The Australians were from Victoria.
+The Australians write my paper were from Victoria.
 Presbyterians (like our longest-serving prime minister, RG Menzies) have long been prominent in the Melbourne political, legal, medical and business establishments.
 Though actively persecuted during the Japanese occupation and suppressed in communist North Korea, the Presbyterian evangelicals of South Korea currently send more missionaries abroad than any country except the United States.

 Maybe You Like Them Too